jeanochs/pitch-and-fix-hackathon/Notes.md

 Added some basic text with no formatting.
 Will again look at some pages for inspiration for a simple, aesthetic page.

+### Further Additions

+Got some things that I will try to do before bed.

+1. Make sure all of the links are working.
+    Forgot that the links are completely relative.
+    Since this is a client-sided redirection, the links must back out first.

+2. Fix the `active` tag.
+    The `active` class will be redone; the active, non-hovering link will be given a good background.
+    Upon hover, the thing should darken.
+    I'll probably change this, but this'll do so far.
+    Will also redesign the links later.

+3. Fix the stars.
+    The CSS will need to be updated.
+    This is pretty trivial.

+4. Compressed the `nav-item` id into the `nav-item` class.
+    To call `nav-item` an `id` is improper.
+    All attributes are in the class now.